wiheto/teneto/docs/tutorial/graphlets_and_contactrepresentations.rst

   >>> tnet = TemporalNetwork()
   ...

-As an input, you can pass it a 3D numpy array, a contact representation (see below), a list of edges or a pandas df.
+As an input, you can pass it a 3D numpy array, a contact representation (see below), a list of edges or a pandas df (see below).

 A feature of the TemporalNetwork class is that the different functions such as plotting and networkmeasures can be accessed within the object.
 For example, the code below calls the function *teneto.generatenetwork.rand_binomial* with all subsequent arguments being arguments for the *rand_binomial* function